List of political parties in Wales

 There are a number of political parties registered to the Electoral Commission in Wales.
 Some of these parties have elected representation in the Senedd (Welsh Parliament; Senedd Cymru) and/or in Westminster (UK Parliament) and some have elected representation in one or more of the 22 Welsh local authorities, while others have entirely no elected representation.
 This Wikipedia page lists all of the above and some relevant Welsh political parties that formerly existed but have since disbanded.
 The largest political parties typically reside in either the House of Commons or the Senedd, the current largest party in Wales is Welsh Labour, followed closely by the Welsh Conservatives and Plaid Cymru.

 House of Commons/Senedd

 House of Commons

 The Parliament of the United Kingdom is a legislative body in the United Kingdom and creates primary legislation.
 There are two chambers within the Parliament of the United Kingdom: the House of Commons (the elected chamber) and the House of Lords.
 This article focuses on the House of Commons.
-Three parties have elected representatives in that house (MPs): Welsh Labour, Welsh Conservatives and Plaid Cymru.
-The constituencies are due to change for the 2024 general election.
+Three parties have elected representatives in that house (MPs): Welsh Labour, Welsh Liberal Democrats and Plaid Cymru.
+Since the 2024 general election, here has been no elected MPs from the Welsh Conservatives.